-Another problem is the treatment of non-conforming traffic, which in IntServ becomes best-effort traffic while it is at best being tagged (CLP (Cell Loss Priority) bit = 1) in ATM (but could also be directly discarded depending on policies).
-Therefore, this traffic is treated worse than ATM's best-effort traffic (UBR (Unspecified Bit Rate) or ABR (Available Bit Rate)).
+Another problem is the treatment of non-conforming traffic, which in IntServ becomes besteffort traffic while it is at best being tagged with the CLP bit in ATM and therefore is treated worse than ATM's best-effort traffic (UBR or ABR).
 This means that traffic that is non-conforming in front of the ATM cloud would be treated better than traffic which does not conform inside the ATM cloud - an obvious mismatch.